 Check hoses daily as part of the pre-start-up inspection.
 Examine hoses for leaks and check all fittings, clamps and ties carefully.
-Make sure that the hoses are not resting on or touching shafts, couplings, and heated surfaces, including exhaust manifolds, any sharp edges or other obviously hazardous areas.
+Make sure that the hoses are not resting on or touching and heated shafts. couplings, surfaces. including exhaust manifolds, any sharp edges or other obviously hazardous areas.
 Since all machinery vibrates and moves to a certain extent, clamps and ties can fatigue with age.
 To ensure continued proper support, inspect fasteners frequently and tighten or replace them as necessary.
 Refer to the schematic diagram of the fuel system (Fig. 1).